ericbfriday/personal-portfolio/README.md

 https://ericbfriday-portfolio.herokuapp.com

 To Do List:
-Write repo descriptions (which autofill on aboutcode page) Rename repos with dashes so they auto-wrap correctly.
+Write repo descriptions within Github (which autofill on aboutcode page) Rename repos with dashes so they auto-wrap correctly.
-Color theme update on slides to make tones more consistent with grey font and pink highliht.
+Color theme update on slides to make color tones more consistent with grey font and pink highliht.
+Pull languages from Github and display corresponding logo.
+Images for the bigger repos.
+Create overall pallette & apply theme to site.

 # Weekend 6 HW  (Part One)